 There are more slaves today than at any other time in history- estimated at over 45 million globally, with 13,000 in the UK, at any one time.
 No country is unaffected and slavery is escalating, generating an estimated $150 billion in illegal profits per year.
 Despite legislation and increasing public awareness, the crime remains largely hidden, complex to combat and driven by organised crime for high profit, with low risk.

 Perpetrators of modern slavery may deploy information and communications technologies to exploit people.
 This may include online grooming, control of victims through mobile phones or webcam surveillance, or the network dissemination of illegal materials resulting from sexual exploitation.

 On the other hand, digital technology could be a powerful tool in combating modern slavery, providing opportunities to identify and prevent crimes, and support victims.
 It could play a significant role in addressing data gaps, particularly in the context of law enforcement and services for victims.
 It could also improve data visibility and increase the efficiency of data flows, leading to more effective use of resources and co-ordination between business, government and civil society.

-This off the record meeting will bring together up to 60 key stakeholders from selected source, transit and destination countries, including policy makers, law enforcement, business, civil society, and other experts for an expert exchange on creative uses of ICT in tackling modern slavery.
-Using the ‘5P’ framework of pursue, prevent, protect, prepare and partnership, the meeting aims to:
+This off the record meeting brought together up to 60 key stakeholders from selected source, transit and destination countries, including policy makers, law enforcement, business, civil society, and other experts for an expert exchange on creative uses of ICT in tackling modern slavery.
+Using the ‘5P’ framework of pursue, prevent, protect, prepare and partnership, the meeting aimed to: